Margarita

-A margarita is a cocktail consisting of tequila, triple sec, and lime juice.
-Some margarita recipes include simple syrup as well and are often served with salt on the rim of the glass.
-Margaritas can be served either shaken with ice (on the rocks), without ice (straight up), or blended with ice (frozen margarita).
-Most bars serve margaritas in a stepped-diameter variant of a cocktail glass or champagne coupe called a margarita glass.
-The margarita is one of the world's most popular cocktails and the most popular tequila-based cocktail.
+A margarita is a cocktail of tequila, triple sec, lime juice, and sometimes simple syrup.
+It is served shaken with ice (on the rocks), without ice (straight up), or blended with ice (frozen).
+Most bars serve margaritas in a stepped-diameter variant of a cocktail glass or champagne coupe called a margarita glass, often with salt or Tajín on the rim of the glass.
+The margarita is one of the US most popular cocktails and the most popular tequila-based cocktail.